This is Part 1 of our review. Part 2 can be found here. Enjoy!

 PS4 is the clear winner here.
 The cluttered Interface on the Xbox contributing to its surprise downfall.

-You can continue to Part 2 here.
+Continue to Part 2 here.
 Enjoy!